DevGrade-Dev/hacktitude.github.io/README.md

 NOTE: Tests are not using the main.sqlite database.
 Every test creates an an isolated in-memory database.

+### Legitimacy of your solution

+Apart from the automated tests exposed to you, we will run additional tests on all awarding teams (the top 10) to verify that the team has not attempted to compromise the integrity of the automated tests.
+We will also conduct a manual developer review of the awarding teams' submissions.

+Any attempt to compromise the integrity of the contest will disqualify your team.
+Therefore please ensure your team avoid attempting:

+* Tampering files in the `test` folder or `config` folder
+* Hard coding values or logic to pass the test without solving the challenge legitimately

 ### Improving your developer Experience (Optional)

 This step is not mandatory to work on the Hacktitude challenges, but it may improve your development experience.